 1. REGISTERING THE PATIENT

 The entire process, of course, begins with the patient.
-It all starts when the patient first contacts or reaches out to the healthcare provider for an appointment.
+It starts when the patient first contacts or reaches out to the healthcare provider for an appointment.

 If the patient is visiting for the first time, medical billers take all their information at this stage.
 This includes their demographic information, insurance details, medical history and reports, contact information, and anything else the medical biller deems necessary.

 If the patient has already visited before, all the relevant information is saved, and there’s no need to go through the entire process again.
 However, the medical biller might still reconfirm some details, such as the insurance policy, to ensure all the information is accurate.

 It is crucial to record all this information accurately in this first step, as most of it is used in the following steps.
 Any incorrect details can result in a claim being denied and the healthcare provider not reimbursed.